We can help you compare the best commercial mortgage providers via clear information, accurate comparison and through our brokerage service.

 - You will require a mortgage deposit before the mortgage can be secured.

 - Relocation can be more complicated once you own your business premises.

-While home owners might get 25 or even 30 years repayment time frame, commercial mortgages are typically much shorter.
+While homeowners might get 25 or even 30 years of repayment, commercial mortgages are typically much shorter.

 5-10 years is the standard duration of most commercial mortgages.

 However, that doesn’t mean you have to pay the whole amount back in such a short time frame.
 Generally, lenders will offer repayment options that match a much longer term, i.e. 25 years, to make it more affordable for borrowers.